dnsimple/dnsimple-support/content/articles/writing-guide.markdown

 * Avoid words like "pain points" and "hassle".
     * These words create visceral reactions in readers, and we don't want anyone associating DNSimple with pain or hassle, even if that's not what you're trying to say.
 * Avoid saying things like 'We do all this for you'.
 This places a burden of gratitude on the client.
-They absolutely should appreciate the service, but you should never point that out.
-Just keep making it great, and you don't have to remind them how good you are.
+There's no need to point that out.

 ## Don't use idioms

 * Using idioms makes things difficult to translate.
-To make our writing as easy-to-understand and translation-friendly as possible, avoid using idioms in any support documents.
+To make your writing as easy-to-understand and translation-friendly as possible, avoid using idioms in any support documents.